 RTLSDR-Airband is software capable of monitoring multiple channels at once and providing an audio stream of the communications on each channel.
 It is special because it is the first publicly available, open sourced, skimmer for voice communications.
 With RTLSDR-Airband, one may monitor up to eight frequencies all at once, missing nothing.
 One can pick frequencies with interesting traffic, monitor them all simultaneously, and also stream the audio worldwide.
 It doesn't even demand much processing power, using 4.5% per dongle on a Rasberry Pi v2.
 This is precisely suited for radio streaming sites such as Liveatc.net.

-At this time, the best version of the RTL-SDR is the RTL-SDR Blog V4 Dongle, which has excellent build quality, bias T support, an upgraded clock oscillator, antenna filtering, and even a built in upconverter for the lowbands.
+The best version of the RTL-SDR is the RTL-SDR Blog V4 Dongle, which has excellent build quality, bias T support, an upgraded clock oscillator, antenna filtering, and even a built in upconverter for the lowbands.
+There is a Nooelec NESDR SMArt V5, but it is an older design and not as good as the v4.
 You don't need to bother with direct sampling and the unit works like gangbusters.
 If you get this unit, be sure to install the special driver written for it.

 Other radio developers have taken note of the versatility of RTL-SDR devices and sought to design new SDRs with significantly improved performance.
 Most notable are the Airspy receivers.
 They are a whole family of SDRs with sensible RF circuitry, higher resolution ADCs, with clean and accurate clock oscillators.
 It is also possible to independently control the gain of the RF, mixer, and IF stages of the Airspy radios.
 Independent gain controls are actually possible in basic RTL-SDRs, and may eventually appear in Linux and Mac software.
 The Airspy is a great brand of radio, and with the latest refinements in firmware, outperforms full sized, top of the line, superheterodyne equipment.